albanpuech/risky-biscuits-project/README.md

 The results show that in all the cases, except appearance,  the average rating decreases from temperate to continental and to dry.
 In contrast, appearance increases from 3.92 to around 3.95.
 The tests are all statistically significant.
 Within each climate category — be it temperate, continental, or dry — climates may either experience a dry season or not, adding a layer of variation within the same scheme.

+[Peaople don't leave the same way blablabla]

+This is the second level of the Kopper climate classification

 [INSERT RESULTS OF SEASONAL PRECIPITATION HERE]

----------------------------- #TODO

-SEASONAL PRECIPITATION chi2 test : overall rating for without dry season, with dry season  (b)
-Result: in this case the appearance is varying a lot compared to the aroma which is almost unaffected.
-It also seems like the locations with dry season liked beers less compared to locations without dry season.
-Also in this case there is statistically significance between the overall, taste, appearance… parameters within each SEASONAL PRECIPITATION.
+[We can also look at the heat level]
+[DEF heat level]

 HEAT LEVEL chi2 test : overall rating for hot summer, warm summer, cold summer (c)
 Result: there is a statistically significant difference between the overall, taste, appearance… parameters within each HEAT LEVEL.